isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kick start your love story with these 7 digital services.md

 commitments Singaporeans make in their lifetime, so it’s important for couples to get educated on this!</p>
 <h3>6.
 Seal the deal with Our Marriage Journey</h3>
-<p>For couples planning to take their commitment to the next level, the&nbsp;
+<p>For couples planning to take their commitment to the next level, the
 <a href="https://www.marriage.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Our Marriage Journey</a>&nbsp;portal is a game-changer.
 The new Registry
 of Marriages (ROM) portal simplifies the process of filing for marriage online via SingPass, making the journey to your big day a little less fuss-free.</p>